shepherd-06/LitGrid-VirtualGrid/task_list.md

 5. Visualization
 Time Series Plots: Create plots to visualize the consumption over time, highlighting trends and seasonality.
 Anomaly Marking: In your plots, highlight the detected anomalies to make them stand out.

-Dashboard: Consider developing a dashboard using tools like Plotly Dash or Streamlit to interactively explore the data and results.
+[TODO] Dashboard: Consider developing a dashboard using tools like Plotly Dash or Streamlit to interactively explore the data and results.